 Although there are some decent pre-loaded apps, it's an area which is lacking when compared to iOS and Android.
 Any new app which comes out is almost guaranteed to be on Apple and Google platforms but there's pretty much always a question mark over Windows Phone support.

 Some big names have been added but there's a gaping hole when it comes to apps which you need for third-party devices.
-Buy a Sonos system, a Fitbit (or pretty much any activity), the Tado heating system - the list goes on – and you'll find there's no app for in on Windows Phone.
+Buy a Sonos system, a Fitbit, the Tado heating system - the list goes on – and you'll find there's no app for in on Windows Phone.
+EDIT: There is now an official Fitbit app with Bluetooth synching.

 The consistent thing we're hearing from manufacturers is that Windows Phone simply doesn't have enough market share for it to be worth the effort developing the app.